 A member of our AI group received a response from one of Milošević’s ministers.
 I’ve always wondered if our letters had an impact.
 Twenty years later I found the answer to that question was a resounding no during the Sarajevo Tunnel tour, also known as the Tunnel of Hope.

-Local company Insider tour company runs an excellent Sarajevo Tunnel tour and comes recommended.
+Local tour company, Sarajevo Insider, runs an excellent Sarajevo Tunnel tour and comes recommended.
 Starting at their office near Latin Bridge we travelled through the city by mini-bus in a westerly direction.

 A few minutes into the tour we arrived at Sniper Alley, the name given to Ulica Zmaja od Bosne, and the place where Ratko Mladić’s henchmen murdered civilians from their sniper points in the surrounding hills during the city’s siege.
 The most recognisable building on this street is the yellow Holiday Inn which housed journalists during the Siege of Sarajevo, a siege which lasted for 1,425 days between April 1992 and February 1996 – the longest for a capital city in modern history.